spbp/api-plugin-boilerplate/README.md

-# Template for Sponge Plugins with a separate API
+# Advanced Template for Sponge Plugins with a separate API

 This template was made for essential plugins that provide common services for other plugins (e.g. economy, teleportation, minigame APIs).